Where The Music Matters

 A New Jersey Senator, Shirley Turner, was quoted in a US Federal News Service Release on Proquest, saying "As an African-American parent, grandparent, educator and state Senator, I think we should now send word to those in the rap music industry who continue to degrade women that, "It's over for you too,'" Senator Turner said.

-press conference defending themselves.
+The Rutgers women stood strong at a press conference defending themselves.
 "I'm a woman, and I'm someone's child," said Kia Vaughn.
 "I achieve a lot.
 And unless they've given this name, a 'ho,' a new definition, then that is not what I am."

 With women of all backgrounds and careers taking stands, radio stations beginning to refuse to play certain rap songs, colleges and venues canceling group appearances, the formation of a Hip-hop Summit Action Network with goals to clean up hip-hop culture, and more overall respect and conscientiousness about the degradation of women in pop culture, the future is brighter than ever.